Master's Degree Programme in Exact Sciences: Astronomy and Space Physics

 The methodology module covers observational techniques, data analysis methods, and numerical methods.
 Here, you will take courses in the methods of observational astrophysics, optics, statistical and simulation methods, signal and image processing, time-series analysis and Fourier transforms.

-You are free to choose the thematic module from those offered in the faculty or take a suitable minor subject, even one offered by other faculties such as computer science, mathematics, chemistry, business creation and innovation.
-Thematic modules offered by this programme include Special Courses in Space Sciences, and Instrumentation for Space Sciences.
+You are free to choose the thematic module from those offered in the faculty or take a suitable minor subject, even one offered by other faculties such as computer science, mathematics, chemistry, business creation, and innovation.
+Thematic modules offered by this programme include Special Courses in Space Sciences and Instrumentation for Space Sciences.

 The Special Courses in Space Sciences will give you a deeper understanding of e.g. high energy astrophysics, physics of planet formation, galaxies and cosmology, galactic astronomy, and heliophysics.
 Here you can select the topics that support your Master‘s thesis.
-The Instrumentation for Space Sciences module allows to get deep knowledge of design of optical and space instruments.
-The students can also choose the Data-analytics and Physical modelling modules which will improve their understanding of the data analysis techniques and the methods of physical modelling.
+The Instrumentation for Space Sciences module allows to get deep knowledge of the design of optical and space instruments.
+The students can also choose the Data-analytics and Physical modelling modules which will improve their understanding of the data analysis techniques and the methods of physical modeling.

 ACADEMIC EXCELLENCE & EXPERIENCE